 In the Third Professional Year (fourth year of study), more time is spent on research and taking responsibility for the assessment of clients and the planning, management and evaluation of therapy programmes.

-Work in the field is introduced from the second year of study.
+Practical work is introduced from the second year of study.
 This fieldwork accounts for about 25% of the year's work in the second year, 30% in the third, and 50% in the final year.
 Students have the opportunity to undertake work with practising therapists and people of all ages and backgrounds in a variety of settings, including preschools, schools, hospitals, and clinics in Christchurch and throughout New Zealand.

 The speech–language therapy/pathology profession offers a range of career opportunities.
 Graduates are highly employable as clinicians both in New Zealand and overseas.

 As a graduate of UC's BSLP(Hons) programme you will be able to work in a variety of settings.
 You can work with children who have autism or language delays in preschools and schools or with elderly stroke patients in a large hopsital or nursing home.
 You can be an entrepreneur, developing and marketing new communication devices and tests, or building your own private practice.
 With further postgraduate study you can teach at a university, conduct research in a scientific laboratory or be an administrator.

 Perhaps best of all, you can combine several of these to establish a challenging and satisfying career which improves the quality of life for children and adults who experience communication difficulties.

 Find out more about what you can do with a degree from UC.

 See the Department's website for up-to-date location details.